This feature is currently in beta (early access) for Canadian clinics.

 Option 3: Track paid time off only

-(Create a Paid Time Off policy)
+Create a Paid Time Off policy)

 This is common for clinics that:

-• Offer more vacation time than the minimum requirements
+- Offer more vacation time than the minimum requirements

-• Allow staff to take time off before they’ve been with the clinic for a full year
+- Allow staff to take time off before they’ve been with the clinic for a full year

-• Want staff to see a clear time off balance on their pay stubs
+- Want staff to see a clear time off balance on their pay stubs

 How to set this up

-• Accruing based on hours worked
+- Based on the hours worked

 How this works day to day